owulveryck/blog/content/post/cctv-inception-tensorflow.md

 The best solution would be to run the computer vision locally.
 There are several methods to detect people.
 The most up-to-date-and-accurate one is based on machine learning and precisely on neural network.

-The (really simplified) principle is:
+__The very simplified principle of neural network and computer vision:__

+There is a lot of literacy on the web around that, but here a very small explanation to understand the rest of this post:

 Imagine a picture as a sequence of numbers from 0 to 1 (0 for black 1 for white for example).
 Imagine a mathematical equation `f`.
-You do not now what the content of `f` is.
+You do not know what the content of `f` is.
 You only tell the computer: "guess a value of `f` such as `f(pictures of a man) = man`.
-Then you feed him with a lot of pictures of men, and for every picture, the computer not only guess a function `f` but it adapts it so it can detect every men in every pictures.
+Then you feed him with a lot of pictures of men, and for every picture, the computer not only guess a function `f` but it adapts it so it can detect every man in every picture.

 Sounds magical?

-Actually the computer doe not start with a void `f` function.
-You provide him a kind of skeleton that you call the neural network.
+Actually, the computer does not start with a void `f` function.
+You provide it with a kind of skeleton that you call the neural network.
 A neural network is a network of tiny function (neuron) that are applied on the decomposed values of the input (such as a pixel in a photo).

-Depending of the mathematical function coded in the neuron, it is activated by its inputs (there can be several inputs for a single neuron) of not.
+Depending on the mathematical function coded in the neuron, it is activated by its inputs (there can be several inputs for a single neuron) or not.

 You can use several layers of neurons.
 Each layer is composed of neurons feed by the outputs of the neurons of the previous layer.